Reflections on George Kuchar

 My most cherished memory is of George patiently demonstrating how to produce a lightning effect.
 I was perched upon a scaffold with a slide projector as George stood beneath me and flicked a piece of folded paper in and out of the light beam with a staccato rhythm that I couldn’t seem to memorize.
 George handed me the paper and, after a series of random flicks on my part, took the paper back and showed me again.
 We went back and forth like this five or six times, and though I honestly could not see how my flicking was different than his, his intensity and gentle persistence piqued my curiosity.
 What did he see that I could not?

 Soon thereafter, George began screening the first of his ‘Weather Diary’ series, shot during the tornado season in El Reno, Oklahoma.
 Unlike the excesses of post-Sirkian melodrama that characterized much of his ‘60’s and ‘70’s-era 16mm work, the brilliance of his early video poems are in their economy of vision.
 They had everything in common with Japanese block prints and Haiku, and nothing whatsoever to do with potty humor.
-His camera gently traced the languid descent of a light-infused raindrop on a windshield, or tenderly corralled an approaching tornado in a way that would have made Dorothy pause for an extended glance before running for cover.
+His camera gently traced the languid descent of a light-infused raindrop on a windshield, or tenderly corralled an approaching tornado in a way that would have made Dorothy from The Wizard of Oz pause for an extended glance before running for cover.
 The first time his lens invited me to gaze into the electrical veins of a thunderstorm silently crackling in the distance, I immediately flashed back on his lightning demonstration and realized it was George’s keen sensitivity to natural phenomena that inspired such meticulous attention to his lighting effects.

 From then on, I often stood as close as was physically possible to George as he shot in class, trying to see what he saw, even taking still pictures through the lens of his glasses as they sat on his face.
 What I learned from George is that how we see the world is who we are.
 And that the images we make of it reflect our authentic selves.
 George wore his authenticity on his sleeves with such naked candor—often quite graphically onscreen—it was difficult not to find him quite irresistible.
 My student/teacher crush on him was less than sexual but more than romantic.
 He allowed me to feel erotic in my heart.
 As a young art student inspired by the cameo shots of turds in his films, I fancied myself clever and flirtatious by leaving Baby Ruth candy bars in his mailbox.